d-german/code-quality-design/Writerside/topics/Facade-Pattern-with-the-Single-Responsibility-Principle.md

-# The Facade Pattern with the Single Responsibility Principle
+# Facade Pattern with the Single Responsibility Principle

 ## Introduction